jefrydco/jefrydco/contents/blogs/jalur-rendering-penting-link-preload/index.en.md

 ---
 title: Critical Rendering Path and Preload Link
 description: The critical rendering path is important and the preload link makes users see website content much faster.
-summary: Hello friends, this time I will discuss the important rendering path.
+summary: Hello my friends, this time I will discuss the important rendering path.
 Maybe my friends are wondering, what is the term, how come it sounds foreign.
 Patient friends, the question will be answered in the next explanation.
 In addition to discussing important rendering paths, I also discussed preload links, which are actually related to each other.
 img: /cover/2017/09/jalur-rendering-penting-link-preload-image-by-mike-wilson.jpg
 imgCreator: mkwlsn
 postedDate: 2017-08-30T11:00:00.000Z